spritelab/5GSniffer/README.md

 # 5GSniffer
 5GSniffer is a free open-source 5G Physical Downlink Control Channel (PDCCH) blind decoder.
-The tool decodes the PDCCH of a specific 5G base station (gNB), and reveals the Radio Network Temporary Identifiers (RNTI) that are present in the cell.
+The tool decodes the PDCCH of a specific 5G base station (gNB), which contains the Downlink Control Information (DCI).
+This reveals the Radio Network Temporary Identifiers (RNTI) that are present in the cell, as well as other information enabling traffic analysis.
+5GSniffer is optimized to overcome several of the challenges introduced by the 5G design.
+For instance, decoding requires descrambling with information (RNTI and pdcch-DMRS-ScramblingID) provided to the UE in encrypted message.
 The code is written in C++ and uses optimization libraries.
-The project was build from scratch but uses certain srsRAN libraries as support.
+The sniffer was developed from scratch but uses srsRAN libraries as support (e.g., polar decoding).

-5GSniffer enables analysis and XXX.
 The capabilities of 5GSniffer have been illustrated in our research publication at 2023 IEEE Symposium on Security and Privacy (SP) [From 5G Sniffing to Harvesting Leakages of Privacy-Preserving Messengers](https://doi.ieeecomputersociety.org/10.1109/SP46215.2023.00110).
 Please cite as described in the [Acknowledgments](#acknowledgments) section.

-This research project has been funded by XXX
+This research was conducted as part of a research project, 5G ROSETA, funded by the Office of Naval Research (ONR).

 ## Features
 - 5G PDCCH Decoder